 "The Elam Ending was devised by Ball State University professor Nick Elam.
 Instead of playing an entire timed fourth quarter, the Elam Ending plays to a target score.
 The game clock is turned off after the first whistle under four minutes, however, the shot clock is still in use.
 The target score is eight points more than the leading team's score, or if the game is tied, eight points more than the tied score.
 Replay reviews are allowed if either team is within three points of the target score.
 Games can be won on any field goal or a free throw.
 A recent rule change eliminates the likelihood of intentional fouls.
 If a team commits a foul while in the bonus, the other team gets only one free throw, then retains possession.
 Due to the Elam Ending's format, there is no overtime."

-For example, if the score is 88-83 at the under four minute mark, the first team to 96 wins.
-It’s untimed, so it doesn’t matter how long it takes to get there.
+For example, if the score is 88-83 at the under-four-minute mark, the first team to 96, the target score, wins.
+It's untimed, so it doesn't matter how long it takes to get there, giving the trailing team as much time as they need to close the gap, as the first team to reach the target score wins.
+Adding to the excitement, the Elam Ending requires every game to finish with a made basket.

 Elam invented his ending with the intent to conclude the game in a more natural way as opposed to stalling or intentionally fouling.
 I've always thought of it as a more organized version of how pickup hoops or a game of 21 is scored.